zengsn/zengsource-wesites/README.md

-# zengsource-wesites
+# WeSites
-WeSites - Business websites platform for WeChat
+A business mobile website platform based on WeChat.